aderusha/HASwitchPlate/Documentation/05_Home_Assistant.md

 ## Hass.io

 If you're running [Hass.io](https://www.home-assistant.io/hassio/), you'll need to install and configure the [`Mosquitto broker`](https://www.home-assistant.io/addons/mosquitto/) and [`SSH server`](https://www.home-assistant.io/addons/ssh/) add-ons from the default repository.
 Be sure to follow the configuration instructions provided for both add-ons.

+The mosquitto broker package defaults to requiring a username and password.
+Be sure to configure the "MQTT User" and "MQTT Password" on the HASP with a valid user from your Home Assistant configuration.

 Once those are installed, configured, and started, you can ssh to your hass.io installation and execute the following commands:

 ```bash
 cd /config